Last Chance Grade Frequently Asked Questions (FAQs)

 Caltrans has convened a Biological Resources Working Group consisting of Partner and agency specialists.
 This group plays a critical role in ensuring that the proposed strategies being considered by stakeholders are consistent with the regulatory requirements administered by the agencies.
 This group will continue to meet as needed throughout the life of the project to discuss issues including mitigation and resource classification.

 Caltrans is required by federal and state laws, the National Environmental Policy Act (NEPA) and California Environmental Quality Act (CEQA), to study alternatives and determine the potential environmental impacts before making a decision on which alternative to choose.
-The environmental review of the project will likely take approximately eight years.
+The environmental review of the project was estimated to take eight years.

 The alternative alignments propose a difficult choice between a short bypass with impacts to old growth redwoods and a longer bypass with greater cost, larger footprint, and its own ecological impacts.
 We anticipate a diverse range of public viewpoints on which alternative would be best, and the potential of legal challenges depending on which alternative is selected.
 Part of the current project development process is to make the public aware of this difficult decision which needs to be made with the hope that the public, project Partners, and Caltrans can work together at selecting an alternative that best meets transportation needs while minimizing environmental impacts.

 The current list of project alternatives range in cost from $275 million to $1.25 billion.
 The Last Chance Grade Economic Study was prepared to determine if there was economic justification to support moving forward with a project in these cost ranges.
-The Study concluded that a project cost as much as $1 billion was economically justified based upon the estimated economic impacts to the local economy if the road was closed at Last Chance Grade.
-Cost is an important consideration and will be one of the criteria used when evaluating and determining the final project.
+The Study concluded that a one-year road closure at Last Chance Grade would cost Del Norte County $1 billion.
+This study was later expanded in 2018 to include a regional view, considering impacts to Curry, Del Norte, and Humboldt Counties.
+The regional study estimated that it would cost the region $1.5 billion if there was a one-year closure at Last Chance Grade.
+Cost is an important factor for Caltrans and our partners will take into account when we select the final alternative at the end of the environmental process.
 Caltrans and area legislators are actively seeking to identify potential sources and agency partners may be willing to commit resources to the project.

 Caltrans is proposing to construct a two-lane facility to minimize impacts through sensitive environmental resources, such as forest habitats, fisheries, and old growth redwood trees.
 A four-lane facility would require a much larger footprint and greatly expand the impacts on these sensitive resources, making it even more challenging and costly to mitigate impacts.
 Caltrans is considering passing lanes for some portions of the roadway.
 In addition, while the potential for a 4-lane facility was previously studied, a 2-lane facility is the current preferred transportation concept.
 A 4-lane facility would not qualify for a major funding source as the Federal Highways Administration Emergency Relief program has a “replace-in-kind” requirement.